vzahradnik/startup-rules/startup-fair-notes.md

 - Startup goes through a series of funding.
 You get pre-seed money, seed money, series A, B, C...
 When a funding round is over, you need to start preparing for next one.
 Getting funds in Slovakia takes longer (10-12 months compared to 4-6 months elsewhere)
 - Startup ecosystem is not build sufficiently in Slovakia
 - Founder of Startup Awards: "I created a monster".
 In Bratislava, you have startup events and competitions almost every day, but companies don't focus that much on their work and on their product.
 They want to be seen instead.

+## 3 components of a successful startup
+- [x] idea
+- [x] people (team)
+- [x] funding

+If you have an idea, you need to persuade few people and get your founders.
+Then work on your business plan and try to get pre-seed funding.
+All 3 components are equally important and you go in this spiral throughout the life of your startup.